hfink/pixelnoir/README.txt

         The main Scons file.
 Can be used to compile under Windows and Linux

     ./ide
-        Contains VS2010 projects.
+        Contains VS2010-native projects.

     ./external
         External dependencies (libraries) for the player and the bakery.
 For Windows, all required libs are included (preferably as static libs).
         Under Linux you will have to install these libs on your distro.

- If you have any questions, drop us an email:
+ If you have any further questions, feel free to drop us an email:

     Heinrich Fink <hf (at) hfink (dot) eu>,
     Thomas Weber <weber (dot) t (at) gmx (dot) at>